leopd/timebudget/README.md

 # timebudget
-### A simple tool to see what's slow in your python program
+### A stupidly-simple tool to see where your time is going in Python programs

 Trying to figure out where the time's going in your python code?
 Tired of writing `elapsed = time.time() - start_time`?
 You can find out with just a few lines of code after you